dorfmanmariia/causal-inference-projects/README.md

 - `data_ps2.dta` — firm-level panel data (Project 1)
 - `data_ps4.dta` — mortgage-level cross-section (Project 2)

-Place both files in your working directory and update the `cd` path at the top of each script.

 ---

 ## Notes on code style